pollfish/docs/android-admob-adapter.md

 **Class Name:** com.pollfish.mediation.PollfishAdMobAdapter<br/>

 Optionally users can pass Pollfish API key to the adapter from here.
+Pollfish SDK works by default in production mode.
+If you would like to test with test surveys we will explain below how to achieve that.

 **Parameter:** Your Pollfish API Key (optional)